SuperOffice/SDK-Doc/Customer.Service.Support/ui/screen-events.md

 ### Include-ID

-To ensure that your script is run when you intend to, you must incorporate the event name in the include-ID of the script.
+To ensure that your script is run when you intend to, you must incorporate the event name in the include-ID of the script:

 `HtmlPage.SCREEN.EVENT`